Aviah/one-click-django-polls-tutorial/tutorial_part3.md

 127.0.0.1:8000/polls/42/vote |  You're voting on question 42.

 It's clear that only the first view is actually using the database.
-In the other views, django just parses the "42" argument from the url, passes it to the view, and the view renders the response with this argument.
+In the other views, django just parses the "42" argument from the url, passes it to the view, and the view renders the response with the argument.

 You have successfuly added views and urls to the polls app: